facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/Selphi_Component.md

 ### 5.4 errorType
 Returns the type of error that occurred (if there was one, which is indicated by the `finishStatus` parameter with the value `Error`).
-They are defined in the `SdkErrorType` class.
 The values ​​it can have are the following:

 - **NoError**: No error has occurred.
 The process can continue.